poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     ](fig/rel_mod/bill)
     \

     For simplicity, we added an `ID` to our `MEMBER` and `BILL` relations.
-Note that having a "role" in the `MEMBER` relation to store the information about speaker, etc., would be extremely inefficient, since we would add an attribute to the ~435 members that would be `NULL`{.sqlmysql} in ~430 of them.
+Note that having a "role" in the `MEMBER` relation to store the information about speaker, etc., would be extremely inefficient, since we would add an attribute to the ~435 members that would be `NULL` in ~430 of them.

 ---